-24. SECURITIES LAWS.
+23. SECURITIES LAWS.

-- 24.1 Conditioned upon Availability of Exemption.
+- 23.1 Conditioned upon Availability of Exemption.
 Any grant of Options or Restricted Stock under this Plan shall be conditioned on the availability of exemptions from the registration requirements of the Securities Act of 1933, as amended, and applicable state securities laws (collectively, the "Securities Laws").
 In addition, the Committee may condition any such grant on the receipt by the Company of such agreements, representations and warranties from the Optionee or grantee of Restricted Stock as the Company may request for the purpose of establishing the availability of such exemptions.
-Any such grant that is not so exempt shall be null, void and of no effect. - 24.2 Securities Laws.
-No person shall dispose of any Option Stock or Restricted Stock (together, without distinction, the "Stock") unless in compliance with the Securities Laws.
+Any such grant that is not so exempt shall be null, void and of no effect. - Restricted Stock (together, without distinction, the "Stock") unless in compliance with the Securities Laws.
 The Stock will not be registered under the Securities Laws and will be issued pursuant to exemptions therefrom.
-In the Notice of Exercise and the Restricted Stock Agreement, each Optionee and grantee of Restricted Stock shall acknowledge to the Company that the Stock will be, or has been, acquiring the stock for investment purposes and not with a view to subsequent sale or redistribution.
-The Stock may not be transferred unless a registration statement for such Stock is then in effect or the transfer is otherwise exempt from registration. - 24.3 Restrictive Legend.
+In the Notice of Exercise and the Restricted Stock Agreement, each Optionee and grantee of Restricted Stock shall acknowledge to the Company that the Stock will be, or has been, acquired pursuant to an exemption from the Securities Laws and that the Optionee or such grantee is acquiring the Stock for investment purposes and not with a view to subsequent sale or redistribution.
+The Stock may not be transferred unless a registration statement for such Stock is then in effect or the transfer is otherwise exempt from registration. - 23.3 Restrictive Legend.
 Each certificate representing shares of Stock shall be imprinted with legends in substantially the following form:

-"The Common Stock represented by this Stock Certificate has been issued pursuant to the FIRST NATIONAL BANCORP, INC. 2018 STOCK OPTION AND RESTRICTED STOCK PLAN (the "Plan").
+"The Common Stock represented by this Stock Certificate has been issued pursuant to the FIRST NATIONAL BANCORP, INC. 2021 STOCK OPTION AND RESTRICTED

+STOCK PLAN (the "Plan").
 [FOR OPTIONS: Pursuant to the Plan, any disposition of the Common Stock is subject to substantial restrictions and FIRST NATIONAL BANCORP, INC., has the right to redeem the Common Stock under specified circumstances.
 A copy of the Plan is maintained in the offices of FIRST NATIONAL BANCORP, INC., and may be reviewed upon request.]
 [FOR RESTRICTED STOCK: Such Common Stock has been issued pursuant to a Restricted Stock Agreement that sets for the restrictions applicable thereto, including the circumstances under which such Common Stock is forfeit.
 A copy of such Agreement is maintained in the offices of FIRST NATIONAL BANCORP, INC., and may be reviewed upon request.]"